Scientific Name

 Light: Like all Agaves, this plant requires full sun to partial shade.
 If growing A. americana indoors, choose a bright, sunny window with as much sun as possible.
 From spring to fall, it loves going outside.

-Soil: A. americana will tolerate most soils if they have good drainage, but it prefers sandy or rocky soil.
+Soil: A. americana will tolerate most soils with good drainage, but it prefers sandy or rocky soil.

-Hardiness: During the growing season, it likes warm temperatures, while in winter, when resting, this succulent enjoys cooler temperatures.
-A. americana can withstand temperatures as low as 10 to 50 °F (-12.2 to 10 °C), USDA hardiness zones 8a to 11b.
+Hardiness: During the growing season, it prefers warm temperatures, while in winter, when resting, this succulent enjoys cooler temperatures.
+A. americana can withstand temperatures from 10°F to 50°F (-12.2°C to 10°C), USDA hardiness zones 8a to 11b.

 Watering: From spring to fall, water thoroughly when the soil becomes dry.
 In winter, water sparingly about once a month.
 Plants in containers require more frequent watering than those in the ground.